naivebird/stock-price-prediction/README.md

 ## Overview
-The repository consists of a `main.py` file and 4 sub-directories, `part1`, `part2`, `part3` which contain code for those parts in the assignment and a `data` direcotry where input and output files are stored.
-You only need to run the `main.py` file for part 1 and part 2 of the assignment and 3 commands at the bottom of this readme file for part 3.
+The repository consists of a `main.py` file and 4 sub-directories, `part1`, `part2`, `part3`, which contain code for those parts in the assignment and a `data` directory where input and output files are stored.
+You only need to run the `main.py` file for part 1 and part 2 of the assignment, and 3 commands at the bottom of this readme file for part 3.
 Because running full part 1 is time-consuming and resource-intensive, you can test for 1x and 10x scaling factors and comment out the line that runs with 100x scaling factor in the `main.py` file as the result was already stored when I ran it.

 ## Install required packages
 ```